 - Increase in difficulty?: Yes, though I found this one easier than other Nightmare decks.
 The focus on combat hasn’t changed too much, so a deck that does well against the normal version of this quest, has a decent chance of beating the Nightmare version too.
 Some strategies might be less effective as the quest features stronger enemies, but solid attackers and defenders can get you a long way through this quest.

-- Play this scenario if: You have a combat deck that needs a test, and you have already beated regular Seventh Level with it.
+- Play this scenario if: You have a combat deck that needs a test, and you have already beaten regular Seventh Level with it.
 You want to play through the Khazad-Dum box in order, and this one is next.
-You want to try a Nightmare quest that is not too difficult, but scales well if you bring the right cards.
+You want to try a Nightmare quest that is not too difficult but scales well if you bring the right cards.

 - Solo or multiplayer?: The resources will seriously pile up if you are going to try this scenario with more than 2 people.
 I prefer this one in true solo, since you can generally handle the 1-2 encounter cards per round that way.
-But in higher player counts, there is a real chance you will be outswarmed after effects like Beats and Echoes hit.
+But in higher player counts, there is a real chance you will be out swarmed after-effects like Beats and Echoes hits.
 True solo players will have to find a way to deal with Overseer Maurul though, as killing him is required to win the game.

 - What to look out for: Enemy swarm is quite dangerous still.
-Enemies getting a ton of resources that make them nearly unkillable.
+Enemies are getting a ton of resources that make them nearly unkillable.
 Transition to stage 2 is made a lot more difficult with the new unique encounter cards and the final boss-battle.
-Don’t forget to still quest in order to make progress, else you are stuck down there forever.
+Don’t forget to still quest in order to make progress, or else you will be stuck down there forever.